-- subjects, units or points credited for work done previously; - subjects in which the student is not currently enrolled; and - tutorial assistance sessions funded under the DSS Indigenous Tutorial Assistance Scheme (ITAS).
+- subjects, units or points credited for work done previously; - subjects in which the student is not currently enrolled; and - tutorial assistance sessions funded under the Commonwealth Government's Indigenous Student Success Program (ISSP).

 Chapter 48: Study-load Concessions

 In certain circumstances, a study-load concession can be approved so that student can meet the study-load requirements for ABSTUDY where studying less than a full-time study-load.
 This chapter discusses these study-load concessions.